CortexIntelligentAutomation/docs/content/en/docs/Reference/Concepts/fundamentals/exceptions/_index.md

 ---
 title: "Exceptions"
 linkTitle: "Exceptions"
-description: "Information related to Exceptions."
+description: "Information regarding what an exceptions is, handling exceptions, and throwing exceptions."
-weight: 3
+weight: 600
 ---